 “People say succulents are among the easiest plants to grow because they require the least amount of watering, but what they fail to mention is that succulents probably take the most planning to make sure your container or assembly is ready to support a plant that is used to drought conditions.

 The first step to a happy succulent is making sure it is planted in a well-draining pot with well-draining soil so you can fully saturate the soil to mimic a monsoon, then let it completely dry out to mimic a drought and repeat when the soil is bone dry or starts to shrink away from the inside of the pot.
 That is your sign that your succulent is thirsty and when in doubt, wait another day to water.

-Soils high in perlite allow better drainage than your typical potting mix so be on the lookout for specialty succulent or cactus soil.
-Pro Tip: Miracle Grow sells an orange bag of specialty succulent and cactussoil that will fill a few pots and if your pot is lacking in drainage, get a ceramic bit for your drill and put a few more holes in the bottom.”
+Soils high in perlite allow better drainage than your typical potting mix so is on the lookout for specialty succulent or cactus soil.
+Pro Tip: Miracle Grow sells an orange bag of specialty succulent and cactus soil that will fill a few pots and if your pot is lacking in drainage, get a ceramic bit for your drill and put a few more holes in the bottom.”

 Just like Offerpad, container gardening adds a new spin on a traditional practice — delighting people in the process.
 If you’ve always dreamed of owning your own home with a beautiful backyard and garden, Offerpad can help turn it into a reality.
 Contact us to learn more about our modern approach to buying and selling homes today and start making the most of National Gardening Day every year.
 Happy harvesting, green thumbs!